-Are you a new employee looking for information on how to travel at UC Davis?
-Or a current employee looking for a refresher on important steps to ensure successful travel?
-This page provides guidelines and best practices to get you started.
+Are you a new employee looking for information on how to travel at UC Davis, or a current employee looking to review important steps to ensure successful travel?
+This page provides guidelines and best practices to help you do just that!

 Familiarize Yourself with Travel Policy

 - Before traveling on behalf of the university it is important to familiarize yourself with applicable policies and regulations.
 All university paid travel, regardless of payment method, is subject to IRS tax laws and UC policies.
 Failure to follow university policies can result in additional taxable income on your paycheck and/or out-of-pocket expenses not being reimbursed.

 Sign up for Direct Deposit for any personal or out-of-pocket reimbursements